tarunbatra/dex/README.md

 - The clients use the [Bittorrent DHT hashing algorithm](./utils.js#L5) to relize a distributed locking which is not ideal.
 - The clients do not handle race condition well due to missing mutex unlocking.
 See more [here](./network.js#L109).
 - The order matching code does not consider price.
 So the exchange does not support LIMIT orders.
+- The clients sometimes have issues broadcasting to each other, I am not sure why, could be race condition due to using the smae name to announce.
+Need moe time to study the Grenache lib.